Peureulak River

-Peureulak River (Krueng Peurelak) is a river in the province of Aceh, northern Sumatra, Indonesia, about 1600 km northwest of the capital Jakarta.
+Peureulak River (Krueng Peurelak) is a river in the province of Aceh, northern Sumatra, Indonesia, about 1,600 km northwest of the capital Jakarta.

 Geography

-The river flows in the northern area of Sumatra with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
+The river flows in the northern area of Sumatra, which has predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 26 °C. The warmest month is February, when the average temperature is around 27 °C, and the coldest is March, at 24 °C. The average annual rainfall is 2996 mm.
 The wettest month is December, with an average of 526 mm rainfall, and the driest is March, with 156 mm rainfall.